willow-carroll-polzin/EDUSAT/README.md

 ### Prerequisites
 In order to function properly, yarn (a package manager) must be installed.
 To do this, visit this [link](https://classic.yarnpkg.com/en/docs/install/#windows-stable).

-If you do not already have nodejs installed, you will need to do so using think [link](https://nodejs.org/en/download/).
+If you do not already have nodejs installed, you will need to do so using this [link](https://nodejs.org/en/download/).
 Nodejs allows for Javascript and Typescript to be excuted outside of the browser.

 Once nodejs and yarn have been successfully installed, continue on to the next steps.